GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 Once per round, when you take a reaction, you may spend 10 ki.
 If you do, it does not count against your reaction for the round.

 ### 8) Hardened Veteran
 Choose two attributes.
 They are both increased by 1.
 You gain training in two weapons of your choice.
+If you have Expertise training with a weapon (or unarmed attacks) and such an attack is made against you- you gain a +1 bonus to defense against that attack.

 ### 9) Ki Wave
 Choose an exotic damage type.
 Once this decision is made, it cannot be changed.
 You have unlocked a power unlike the rest of your ki features.
 As an action or reaction, you may charge your own internal energy to a particular frequency.
 Until the end of the next round, you may use your action or reaction to produce a ray attack against a foe within a number of yards equal to your level + [Will] score.
 This incurs a level of fatigue aginst you, but inflicts a ki attack against the foe with a bonus equal to your [Body] bonus for the purpose of determining if it is a critical hit.
 If it is a critical hit, it also applies the critical effect of the chosen damage type.
 This does mean it could apply two independant instances of the Ki attack critical hit effect.